ethereum/consensus-specs/specs/bellatrix/p2p-interface.md

 **Protocol ID:** `/eth2/beacon_chain/req/beacon_blocks_by_range/2/`

 Request and Response remain unchanged unless explicitly noted here.

+Starting at Bellatrix upgrade, `MAX_CHUNK_SIZE` has increased from 1Mib to 10Mib.

 Bellatrix fork-digest is introduced to the `context` enum to specify Bellatrix block type.